bpfefferle/bearded-dragon-owners/_posts/2020-04-10-why-your-bearded-dragon-isn't-eating.md

 ---
 layout: blog
-title: Why Your Bearded Dragon Isn't Eating
+title: "Why Your Bearded Dragon Isn't Eating"
 image: <img class="post-img" src="/assets/img/blog/why-your-bearded-dragon-isn't-eating.jpg" alt="Picture of a Bearded Dragon.">
 description: A Bearded Dragon may stop eating for various reasons, here are some reasons why your Bearded Dragon may not be eating.
 author: Brent Pfefferle